 I had some leftover cooked plain/white quinoa that I used for this.
 Tri-color quinoa works well too!

 Is this quinoa salad supposed to be served hot or cold?

 This Christmas Quinoa Salad is delicious served hot.
 However, this is a versatile dish.
-And, you can serve this cold, tossed with a couple of cups of torn kale or lettuce.
+And, you can serve this cold, tossed with a couple of cups of torn kale or lettuce, or this Holiday Salad.